Niagara Cave in Harmony MN

 Stillwater MN

-The Stillwater Boom Site Cave is naturally formed from the waters of the St Croix River carving out a channel in the natural limestone cliffs.
+The Stillwater Boom Site Cave was naturally formed from the waters of the St Croix River, carving out a channel in the natural limestone cliffs.

 Today it is one of the most easily accessible caves in Minnesota.
-To visit, take highway 95 just north of Stillwater.
+To visit, take highway 95 just north of Stillwater’s downtown.
 Take the first right run past the St Croix Overlook Marker to one of the two parking areas.

 The cave is just one of the fun things to do at the Boom Site.
 I highly recommend checking out this link here to find out where the hidden waterfall is!